jeanne-s/wmdp_rec/README.md

-# wmdp_rec
+# The WMDP Benchmark: Measuring and Reducing Malicious Use With Unlearning

-This is a replication of the WMDP benchmark code, for unlearning.
+Replication of the [WMDP paper](https://www.wmdp.ai/).
+Work in progress.